Tigerbots2183/Touchboard/README.md

 - The data-topic attribute is what topic the value will be published to on network tables.
 (Each component must have a unique topic).
 - The data-type for dropdown should be string
 - You can add as many options as you'd like.
-- The data-value of the options is the string value that will be send
+- The data-value of the options is the string value that will be sent
 - The option name is what will be displayed on screen.